jacecotton/viewable/README.md

     * Class fields are non-rendering and persist across renders by default.
     * Get references to rendered nodes with `this.shadowRoot.querySelector`.
 * No `useCallback`—class method identity is stable across renders.
-* No `useContext`—use Lit's directives.
+* No `useContext`—use Lit's context directive or pass props.
-* No custom hooks—use Lit's directives.
+* No custom hooks—use Lit's directives for reusable stateful logic.
 * No `useMemo`—use `@memo`.
 * No JSX—use tagged template literals.